polo2ro/angular-teleperiod/README.md

 # angular-teleperiod
-period picker on a time line with working hours embeded in an angular directive
+period picker on a time line with working hours embeded in an angular directive.
+This project is an agular wrapper for the main projet [teleperiod](https://github.com/polo2ro/teleperiod)

 Directives